14 Best Things to Do in West Melbourne (FL)

 Rossetter House Museum

-The Rossetter House was built in 1908, and the grounds also include the Houston Cemetery from the 1860s and the Roesch House from the 1890s.
+The Rossetter House was built in 1908, the Houston Cemetery goes back to the 1860s, while the Roesch House, and starting point, is from the 1890s.

 5. The Liberty Bell Memorial Museum